The common perception, whether it’s right or wrong, is that wives, mothers, and women have the upper hand when it comes to divorce and child custody.

-It’s possible to throw around all manner of statistics and cite various expert opinions on the subject, but the fact of the matter is that, when it comes to dissolution of marriage and guardianship, many men feel like they get the short end of the metaphorical stick, and that fathers’ rights get trampled in the process.
+It’s possible to throw around all manner of statistics and cite various expert opinions on the subject.
+The fact of the matter, however, is that, when it comes to the dissolution of marriage and guardianship, many men feel like they get the short end of the metaphorical stick, and that fathers’ rights get trampled in the process.

 That’s on paper.
-In reality, we’re all well aware that humans, which includes judges, can make emotional decisions that may be biased in one way or another.
+In reality, we’re all well aware that humans, which includes judges, often make emotional decisions and are biased in one way or another.

 If you’re a father going through a divorce or custody battle, it’s important to know your rights and how to safeguard your interests and those of your children.

-What Are A Father’s Rights?
+What Are A Father’s Rights In Oregon?

 As we said, legally speaking, fathers have the exact same claims as mothers when it comes to child custody.

-- In this scenario, you are also entitled to spend time with your kids free from interference by the custodial parent, better known as your former spouse.
+- If the courts don’t grant the father custody, he still has the right to see his children.
+This visitation will be reasonable and regular.
+In this scenario, you are also entitled to spend time with your kids free from interference by the custodial parent.

 How To Ensure Your Rights As A Father

 You may need to prepare and file a petition for custody, provide information about the parents and child, and ultimately wait for the court to decide on your request.
 Oregon law also requires that all such petitions include a parenting plan.

-- This may include your abilities as a parent,
+- Your abilities as a parent.

-- physical and emotional health
+- Physical and emotional health.

 It’s likely in your best interest to hire an attorney with experience working child custody cases.
-A lawyer will have insight into the process, as well as advice, both legal and practical, that may lead to an optimal outcome for your case.
+A lawyer will have insight into the process, as well as advice, both legal and practical, to lead to an optimal outcome for your case.

 The Rights Of Unmarried Fathers